 - The estimated average depth will be 4.5 feet.
 It is possible in a few small areas of the course the depth could be as shallow as 2 feet.
 Please build your raft accordingly and keep in mind in these few areas it may be required to push/pull your raft.

-- Low point beer will be allowed on the river.
+- Canned beer only will be allowed on the river.
 We are in accordance with Oklahoma Boating Laws.
 If you drink while rafting, it is mandatory to designate a non-drinking boat operator, just as you would designate a non-drinking driver.

-- Sand Springs River City Park does not allow alcohol consumption in the park.
+- Sand Springs Case Community Park does not allow alcohol consumption in the park.
 You will not be allowed to drink in the park prior to your launch time.
 Sand Springs Police will be present and strictly enforcing this local ordinance.